brianhornick/NBA-Stats-Analysis-SQL/README.md

 We've seen a glaring difference in the amount of 3s taken per game, comparing the 2013-14 vs the 2022-23 seasons, however, we don't know if this was a gradual change or if there were there certain seasons where there were massive spikes.
 By looking at the year-over-year change difference in average 3s taken per game, we can get the answer to this question.

 To find this, first, we create a CTE (Common Table Expression) which establishes a temporary table that takes the season and average 3PA per game, per team.
 A similar method is used as the first problem, obtaining our averages using the AVG function, rounding our answers to 2 decimal places with the ROUND function, using JOIN to get the season variable, and in this case, using GROUP BY to get the average 3PA per each season.
-Then, from this temporary table, we query the season again and then take the average 3PA per season subtracted by the previous year (using the LAG function) to get our
+Then, from this temporary table, we query the season again and then take the average 3PA per season subtracted by the previous year (using the LAG function) to get our year-over-year change in 3PA per game.
 ```
 WITH avg_3pa_calc AS (
 SELECT season, ROUND(AVG([3PA]),2) AS avg_3pa